Submergence (novel): Research

 J.M.
 Ledgard spent time in al-Qaeda Shabab occupied areas of Somalia while researching the novel.
 On one trip, the Shabab were beheading enemies in the next town.
 Born in the Shetland Islands, Ledgard had a fascination with the ocean.
 He was a visiting fellow at the Woods Hole Oceanographic Institution and studied chemosynthetic life in the deep sea.

 Reception

-Submergence was acclaimed as a significant novel of the decade.
-The Irish Times said it deserved to be one of the strongest contenders for the Booker Prize (it was not shortlisted).
-In America, it was a New York Times Book of the Year and a pick of the year by Publishers Weekly, Library Journal, NPR, Rainy Day, and others.
+The novel was received with acclaim, with The Irish Times saying it deserved to be one of the strongest contenders for the Booker Prize though ultimately it was not shortlisted.
+In the U.S. it was a New York Times Book of the Year, and a pick of the year by Publishers Weekly, Library Journal, NPR, Rainy Day, and others.
 Kathryn Schulz in New York said it was "the best novel I've read this year."
 The sci-fi writer Jeff Van Der Meer said Submergence "contained more interesting ideas about science and philosophy than any science-fiction novel I've read in the past decade."
-The book was adapted for Hollywood by Wim Wenders.
-The movie with the same name received mostly unfavorable reviews.

-The unfavorable reviews were solely due to the ending.
+The book was adapted into a 2017 film by director Wim Wenders.
+The film adaptation received generally unfavorable reviews and was a box office bomb.